edgarg429/Phase_2_project/README.md

 #### Houses built in the 1970s tended to be valued lower than houses build earlier or later

-### Conclusion
+### Conclusions
+While sqft_living, zipcode, and grade of a house greatly affect the price of a house, there are a number of other factors that were not considered in the research, such as proximity to schools, commerce centers, and land marks or crime rate of neighborhood.
+Thes factors should be considered as they too might has an unknown effect on housing price.

-A notebook with my Exploratory Data Analysis can be found as `EDA_and_Modeling` as well as the statistical testing amd model evaluation
+A notebook with my Exploratory Data Analysis can be found as `EDA_and_Modeling` as well as the statistical testing and model evaluation